Importing existing customers and subscriptions into Stigg in bulk

 "email": "[email protected]", // optional

-"name": "Lorem ipsum", // optional
+"name": "Lorem-ipsum", // optional

-"billingId": "cus_MvdQq1bVD1BQHe", // optional - if the customer exists in a billing solution that's integrated with Stigg (for example: Stripe)
+"billingId": "cus_MvdQq1bVD1BQHe", // optional - if the customer already exists in the billing solution

 "metadata": { // optional - set metadata for the customer